-5 Best Ways Of Coping With Stress
+The 5 Best Tips For Coping With Stress And Anxiety

-Everyone gets stressed, and you may assume there’s nothing you can do about it—for example, if you have lots of obligations at work and at home, surely you’re just stuck with the strain this puts on your physical and mental well-being.
+Everyone gets stressed, and you may assume there’s nothing you can do about it.
+For example, if you have lots of obligations at work and at home, surely you’re just stuck with the strain this puts on your physical and mental well-being.
 However, studies show that you have more control over your own stress than you might think.

 Here are some helpful practical tips that will help you come up with a concrete action plan for dealing with stress (scroll down for a downloadable action plan and a free meditation audio).